bain3/pronotepy/README.md

             print(f'{grade.grade}/{grade.out_of}')  # print out the grade in this style: 20/20
 ```

-For any extra details, please see the [docs](https://pronotepy.readthedocs.io/en/stable/index.html).
+For any extra details, please see the documentation linked above.

 *If you are connecting from an ENT, please see [this code](https://github.com/bain3/pronotepy/blob/18131388c4d4bf0174cd9ef00418fe53e122c33a/pronotepy/pronoteAPI.py#L164) (line 164-240) to get an idea on how to do it.
 Unfortunately there is currently no other way to do it.*

 ## License

-Copyright (c) 2020 bain
+Copyright (c) 2020 bain, Xiloe

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: